Showing results 1 to 10 of approximately 54.(refine search)

 We estimate trend unemployment rates for Ohio, Pennsylvania, Kentucky, and West Virginia, states that span parts of the Fourth District of the Federal Reserve System.
 Our estimated unemployment rate trend for the District as a whole stood at 5.7 percent in 2020:Q1 compared to a 4.7 percent observed unemployment rate within the District, implying a tight labor market by historical standards.

-The Long Road to Recovery: New York Schools in the Aftermath of the Great Recession
+Waiting for Recovery: New York Schools and the Aftermath of the Great Recession

 How Colleges and Universities Can Help Their Local Economies

 Policymakers are increasingly viewing colleges and universities as important engines of growth for their local areas.
-In addition to having direct economic impacts, these institutions help to raise the skills of an area?s workforce (its local ?human capital?), and they do this in two ways.
+In addition to having direct economic impacts, these institutions help to raise the skills of an area’s workforce (its local “human capital”), and they do this in two ways.
 First, by educating potential workers, they increase the supply of human capital in a region.
-Perhaps less obviously, these schools can also raise a region?s demand for human capital by helping local businesses create jobs for skilled workers.
-In this post, we draw on our recent academic research and ...
+Perhaps less obviously, these schools can also raise a region’s demand for human capital by helping local businesses create jobs for skilled workers.
+In this post, we draw on our recent academic research ...